 You don’t need to dedicate entire days or weekends to using the Tampa Bay CityPASS.
 Yes, they’re only good for nine days but there are many opportunities to use them in close proximity to other things/places.
 For instance:

-- The Florida Aquarium is super close to Ybor City (another great way to spend a day) and is at the start of the Tampa Riverwalk, a 2.4-mile walkable/bikeable path weaving through museums, shopping, entertainment, and dining like my personal favorite, the Columbia Café.
+➤ The Florida Aquarium is super close to Ybor City (spending a day in Ybor City is another Tampa must!) and is at the start of the Tampa Riverwalk, a 2.4-mile walkable/bikeable path weaving through museums, shopping, entertainment, and dining like my personal favorite, the Columbia Café.